Buckaroo-Rene/.github/README.md

 <br>

 ## 💼 Want to be part of the Buckaroo team?
 We are regularly looking for new colleagues to keep growing.
-Grow with us and take a look at our vacansies.<br>
+Grow with us and take a look at our job offers.<br>
 :point_right: [EN - Click here for the English overview](https://www.buckaroo.eu/about-us/vacancies)<br>
 :point_right: [NL - Klik hier voor een Nederlandstalig overzicht](https://www.buckaroo.nl/over-ons/vacatures)<br>